Facing The Spectre Of Ageing And Death

 The ageing of the body, with all its sagging and wrinkling, can be very difficult to face in a youth-obsessed world (and can hit women particularly hard).
 Older people of both sexes often feel invisible to younger generations, unwanted by society.

 This is much tougher if we have a lot of resentment around what we are losing.
-Dwelling too long on fading youthfulness, or complaining too much about declining health, can end up leave a bitter taste in the mouth.
+Dwelling too long on fading youthfulness, or complaining too much about declining health, can end up leaving a very bitter taste in the mouth.

 It can be helpful instead to cultivate an attitude of curiosity and kindness towards what is happening to the body.
 This means being alert to changes as if we were noticing them in a friend – and considering how we might treat them kindly.